gibbardsteve/terraform-aws-ecs-infra/README.md

-# Terraform
+# Terraform AWS ECS Infrastructure

-This terraform assumes that the AWS account has been bootstrapped with a hosted zone domain in route 53.
+This Terraform assumes that the AWS account has been bootstrapped with a hosted zone domain in route 53.
 It also assumes the terraform state is bootstrapped to be stored in S3 with a DynamoDB lock file to prevent conflicts.
 You can bootstrap the terraform state using the repository [terraform-bootstrap](https://github.com/gibbardsteve/terraform-bootstrap)